This guide provides details for using Rush Library databases on Mobile Devices compiled by the Reference Librarians here at Rush.

-- Draw MD
+- Draw MD (Apple iOS)

 Actually a series of apps- It has been recognized in lists of top 10 medical apps for at least the last 3 years.
 Currently 12 different specialties covered: General Surgery, OBGYN, Cardiology, Orthopedics, ENT, Urology, Vascular, Female Pelvic Surgery, Anesthesia and Critical Care, Pediatrics, Thoracic Surgery and Transplant Surgery.
 High quality illustration that can be marked up demonstrate complex surgical procedures: ideal for educating students and patients.

 Another app listed over and over again among best free medical apps.
 A gateway to additional apps available for a fee.

 Eye Chart Pro is a randomizable visual acuity exam.
 It’s remote-controlled, pleasant for patients and providers, and FREE.
 Similar chart projector functionality usually costs over $1000!

 Organized around standard history taking approaches.
 Comes with Spanish as a default, although additional languages can be downloaded free of charge.